Originally published on April 25, 2018. Updated June 26, 2024.

 3. Detailed project status report template

-This template from MyPM has fields to report key accomplishments, project schedule, schedule variance, budget details, risks, and issues.
+This MyPM template has fields to report key accomplishments, project schedules, schedule variances, budget details, risks, and issues.
 Use it if you need more in-depth reports.

 Download: MyPMLLC.com (Word/PDF)